easimonenko/mybuild-mode/README.md

 ## Details

-_mybuild-mode_ uses standard `font-lock-mode` for proper syntax highlighting and based on `c-mode` for proper indentations.
+_mybuild-mode_ based on `prog-mode` and uses standard `font-lock-mode` for proper syntax highlighting.

 When creating the mode, the formal grammar `mk/mybuild/myfile.grm` from Embox sources was used.